Martin Ponsiluoma

-He participated in the 2018 Winter Olympics.
+He participated in the 2018 Winter Olympics and 2022 Winter Olympics.
+In the later he won a silver medal in mass start.

 He ended up on a World Cup podium position for first time when he came third during competitions in Nové Město na Moravě, Czech Republic on 20 December 2018.
 In the 2021 World Championships, he won gold in the sprint, which was also his first world cup win.

 Personal life

 Ponsiluoma's father, Jyrki Ponsiluoma, is a Finnish-born Swedish former cross-country skier.
 He has been in a relationship with fellow biathlete Hanna Öberg since 2021.

 Biathlon results

 All results are sourced from the International Biathlon Union.